neilgee/genesischild/readme.md

 - The theme contains pre-header left & right, hero, optin, before content, after content, footer widget header, post footer left & right widgetised areas.
 - The Hero Widget is set just for front-page.php, all other widget areas if populated will appear on all pages.

+Menus
+- Primary Menu is positioned in Header Right Widget Hook and set to Primary Location -Secondary Menu remains in default area and is Secondary Location

 Javascripts
 - It has a responsive menu  ~ credit to @OzzyR ~ adjusted just for the Primary Navigation set to toggle at 600px wide.
 - FontAwesome is enabled.